 Local, regional, national and international business news coverage of corporations, privately held companies, local start-ups, executive profiles, marketing, finance, and industry news.
 Coverage from 1985-present.

-The most comprehensive collection of full-text articles and bibliographic records in existence today covering the fields of computing and information technology.
-The full-text database includes the complete collection of ACM's publications, including journals, conference proceedings, magazines, newsletters, and multimedia titles
+Comprehensive collection of full-text articles and bibliographic records covering the fields of computing and information technology.
+1950s to present.

 Full text of IEEE content published since 1988; select content published since 1893 from IEEE and IET publications, journals and proceedings.